 This part of the film is a bit noir-ish, with the ladies moving in darkness, catching conveniently located shafts of light as they poke around the house in their large fur coats and experience a scare or two.

 Later the girls continue sleuthing to their prime suspect's house, allowing for yet another group shot.

-Mesla find’s a photo of the deceased wife there, who is also wearing fur, a silver fox collared coat that she is apparently rather fond of, as we’ll learn later.
+Melsa finds a photo of the deceased wife.
+She wears a silver fox collared coat that she is apparently rather fond of, as we'll learn later.
 Even the still photos have fur in this movie.

-They find the body of their prime suspect in the apartment, but efforts to report it to the police are in vain, since the police already don’t believe them, so they drop the body off at the newspaper, which eventually leads to their “arrest”.
-The ladies have changed out of their sleuthing furs in to their much more conservative “being arrested” furs.
+They find the body of their prime suspect in the apartment, but efforts to report it to the police are in vain since the police already don't believe them, so they drop the body off at the newspaper, which eventually leads to their “arrest.”
+The ladies have changed their sleuthing furs to their much more conservative “being arrested” furs.

-Mesla and Helen both have full length minks, while Dora does put some effort into it with a large fox collar.
+Melsa and Helen both have full-length minks, while Dora does put some effort into it with a large fox collar.

 Later, Melsa and Helen (Frances Mercer) engage in a little solo adventure away from the rest of the posse.
 Sadly Melsa's fox is MIA, but Helen keeps things interesting with her white fox wrap.

 The girls reunite further along in the film with yet another selection of furs; principally notable is Myra's fox collar and large matching fox muff.

 Dora shows up later with another fox collar.